crowdsourcing-class/crowdsourcing-class.github.io/pa2.md

 - Naive Bayes is...naive.
 There are lots of other models you can try, which all have different strengths and weaknesses.
 - No one said you have to split the articles into single word phrases.
 If unigrams are good, then bigrams must be two times better!
 Be careful of overfitting, though...

-And with that- gGood luck!
+And with that- Good luck!
 Start early and think big!
 If robots are going to run the world, the need to first know the difference between articles about gun violence and articles about the weather.
 So go!
 Make it happen!